cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ### Encoding {#term-encoding}

+In practice, the input of a given cryptographic algorithm will be a bitstring of arbitrary length, denoted {0, 1}^\*.
+Hence, a concern for virtually all protocols involving elliptic curves is how to convert this input into a curve point.
-The general term "encoding" is used to refer to the process of producing an elliptic curve point given as input a bitstring.
+The general term "encoding" refers to the process of producing an elliptic curve point given as input a bitstring.
 In some protocols, the original message may also be recovered through a decoding procedure.
 An encoding may be deterministic or probabilistic, although the latter is problematic in potentially leaking plaintext information as a side-channel.

-In most cases, the curve E is over a finite field GF(p^k), with p > 2.
 Suppose as the input to the encoding function we wish to use a fixed-length bitstring of length L. Comparing sizes of the sets, 2^L and n, an encoding function cannot be both deterministic and bijective.
 We can instead use an injective encoding from {0, 1}^L to E, with `L < log2(n)- 1`,  which is a bijection over a subset of points in E.
 This ensures that encoded plaintext messages can be recovered.